-Transplants of intestines, artificial hearts, corneas, kidneys, bone marrow, livers, hearts, lungs, pancreas, hematopoietic, heart/lung and pancreas/kidney combinations, and other solid organ or tissue Transplants or combinations, as Medically Necessary.
+Transplants of intestines, artificial hearts, corneas, kidneys, bone marrow, livers, hearts, lungs, pancreas, islet tissue, hematopoietic, heart/lung and pancreas/kidney combinations, and other solid organ or tissue Transplants or combinations, and other Transplants as Medically Necessary.

-- a) The applicable benefits provided for Hospital and Surgical/Medical Services are provided for a recipient of Medically Necessary Transplant services. - b) Benefits for Transplant(s) are subject to the following: - (1) The Transplant must be preauthorized by BCI. - (2) The recipient must have the Transplant performed at an appropriate Recognized Transplant Center.
-If the recipient is eligible for Medicare, the recipient must have the Transplant performed at a Recognized Transplant Center that is approved by the Medicare program for the requested Transplant Covered Services. - c) If the recipient is eligible to receive benefits for these transplant services, Organ Procurement charges are paid for the donor (even if the donor is not a Participant).
+- a) The applicable benefits provided for Hospital and Surgical/Medical Services are provided for a recipient of Medically Necessary Transplant Services. - b) The recipient must have the Transplant performed at an appropriate Recognized Transplant Center to be eligible for Benefits for Transplant(s).
+If the recipient is eligible for Medicare, the recipient must have the Transplant performed at a Recognized Transplant Center that is approved by the Medicare program for the requested Transplant Covered Services.

+- c) If the recipient is eligible to receive benefits for these transplant services, Organ Procurement charges are paid for the donor (even if the donor is not a Participant).
 Benefits for the donor will be charged to the recipient's coverage. - d) A travel allowance may be available when the Participant is traveling to and from a Blue Distinction Centers for Transplants (BDCT) or in the case of a kidney transplant from a Recognized Transplant Center.
 Transplant Services must be Prior Authorized by BCI.
 The Participant will be notified of their eligibility for this allowance upon Prior Authorization of the scheduled Transplant services.